 When either researching a potential client you’re pitching or going on a job interview, dig deep when gathering insights into the person with whom you’re meeting.

-We all know that you should look at the company’s website and scan the LinkedIn profiles of anyone you’re meeting in a professional context, but don’t just give these a cursory glance.
-Really dive deep to find qualities about that person that pique your interest, which will give you the opportunity to connect in a deeper way during your conversation.
+We all know that you should look at the company’s website and scan the LinkedIn profiles of anyone you’re meeting in a professional context.
+Don’t just give these a cursory glance.
+Really dive deep to find qualities about that person that pique your interest.
+This will give you the opportunity to connect in a deeper way during your conversation.
 Did they recently volunteer with their colleagues during a day of service for an organization that you care about?
 Have they written an article on a topic that interests you?
 Find something that they’ve shared publicly that you genuinely admire and bring it up during your meeting.

 How can you leverage your strengths in a unique way?

-Consumers have heard it all before: Product A can help solve all their problems; they aren’t living the right way if they aren’t using Product B, etc. If you have something to sell, the best way to do it is to frame your solution to your client’s or customer’s problem in a unique way they’ve never seen, which will make you stand out and get their attention.
+Consumers have heard it all before: Product A can help solve all their problems; they aren’t living the right way if they aren’t using Product B, etc. If you have something to sell, rame your solution to your client’s problem.
+And do this in a unique way they’ve never seen, which will make you stand out and get their attention.

-So, I bet you’re thinking that this survey was conducted on behalf of some soap brand, or maybe for Clorox, or possibly for a laundry detergent brand, or most likely a toothpaste.
+I bet you’re thinking that this survey was conducted by some soap brand, or a laundry detergent brand.
+Or most likely a toothpaste.
 Nope.
 It was for a chewing gum product.
 Yep, you read that right.

 Perhaps you’re familiar with the irreverent Orbit Gum campaign that ran in the mid-aughts.
 In the series of commercials, unfortunate protagonists find themselves in compromising situations where they end up physically or figuratively dirty.
 In each spot, after the inevitable calamity has occurred, the pitchwoman appears.
 “Dirty mouth?” she asks.
 “Clean it up with Orbit Gum.”